 2018: Andrew Smith & Olly Bryant

-The series was the idea of James Turner (of Sports Purpose, the rare Porsche specialists) in conjunction with Lee Maxted-Page (Maxted-Page) as well as Historika and Tuthill Porsche.
+The series was the idea of James Turner (of Sports Purpose) and is run by James, as promoter, in conjunction with Peter Auto.